 Matching Models are algorithms used to detect duplicate records.
-DataGroomr provides two options for duplicate detection, machine learning based model and classic matching model.
+DataGroomr provides two options for duplicate detection, machine learning based matching model and classic matching model.

 Accessing Matching Models